solita/solita.github.com/_posts/2015-12-28-SQL-in-applications.md

 - Python
 ---

-## What is so difficult when using SQL in applications?
+## What is so difficult about using SQL in applications?

 If you're like me, you might have thought that there is something smelly if not outright wrong in the way applications interact with SQL